javacc/javacc-8/docs/tutorials/error-handling.md

 }
 ```

-It is best to avoid placing too much Java code in the `catch` and `finally` blocks since it overwhelms the grammar reader - it is best to define methods that you can then from the `catch` blocks.
+It is best to avoid placing too much Java code in the `catch` and `finally` blocks since it overwhelms the grammar reader - it is best to define methods that you can then call from these blocks.

 Note that in the second version of the example, we essentially copied the code out of the implementation of `error_skipto`.
-But we left out the first statement - the call to `generateParseException()`.
+But we left out the first statement - the call to `generateParseException()` and the assignment to the `ParseException` `e`.
 In this case, the `catch` block already provides us with the exception.
 Even if you did call this method, you will get back an identical object.

 <br>